Chatuchak Weekend Market: Bangkok’s Shopping Paradise!

-The Chatuchak Weekend Market is considered to be the nr.1 shopping paradise in Bangkok and due to its imposing size, it even calls itself the world’s largest weekend market.
-The offer of this approximately 1.1 square kilometer large market seems to be almost unlimited and so everyone will find something interesting here.
-Unimaginably many shops and stalls are lined up in the streets and every weekend around 300,000 people come to enjoy this shopping mecca.
-There is almost nothing that does not exist here: starting with hip clothes and jewelery, beautiful paintings, interesting antiques, thai handicrafts, food, art by local artists, plants, furniture, delicious restaurants, good cafes to the popular souvenirs.
+The Chatuchak Weekend Market is considered to be the ultimate shopping paradise in Bangkok.
+Due to its imposing size, it even calls itself the world’s largest weekend market, and a visit is definitely one of the best things to do in Bangkok.
+The offer of this approximately 1.13 square kilometer large market seems to be almost unlimited, and so everyone will find something interesting here.
+More than 10,000 shops and stalls are lined up in the streets, and every weekend around 200,000 to 300,000 people come to enjoy this shopping mecca.
+There is almost nothing that does not exist here.
+Starting with hip clothes and jewelry, beautiful paintings, interesting antiques, Thai handicrafts, food, art by local artists, plants, furniture, delicious restaurants, good cafés to the popular souvenirs.

-Here is our guide to Chatuchak weekend market.
-You will find a map for orientation, useful information and tips about oping hours, getting there and what to buy at Chatuchak Weekend Market.
+This guide is all about the Chatuchak Weekend Market in Bangkok.
+You will find a map for orientation, useful information and tips about opening hours, getting there and what to buy at Chatuchak Weekend Market.

-A visit to Chatuchak Weekend Market is a pure Bangkok market experience.
-With a seemingly endless selection of products in a huge maze of shops and stalls, the market is considered to be one of the largest markets in the world.
-We were overwhelmed by the huge offer of goods and the very reasonable prices.
-There is a fantastic selection for clothes and there we found the best shops.
-Especially the small designer shops, which creatively sell their own products, are really interesting.
-Even if you like second-hand and vintage clothes this market is just right places for you.
-Here you will find age-old branded handbags, jerseys, washed-out branded jeans and newly prepared shoes.
+The Chatuchak Weekend Market in Bangkok is a real experience and definitely one of the coolest places to visit in the Thai capital.
+With a seemingly endless selection of products in a huge maze of more than 10,000 shops and stalls, the market is considered to be one of the largest markets in the world.
+However, most stalls and stores are open only on Saturday and Sunday.
+Visitors are overwhelmed by the huge range of goods and affordable prices.
+Fascinating is also the great selection of clothes and the many small designer stores, which are particularly creative, selling their own products.
+Also, if you love secondhand clothes, this market is the right place for you.
+Here you can find vintage branded handbags, jerseys, branded jeans and newly refurbished shoes.

-Between the different areas there are plenty of small stalls which serve cool drinks and small snacks.
-One more thing that makes the shopping at Chatuchak Market really pleasant.
-If you are getting hungry you will also find some nice restaurants and good street food in the area.
+Highly recommended is a shopping tour to the antiques section and the area where local designers exhibit their furniture.
+Rarities and unique pieces can be found here.
+Another highlight is the ceramics section, which is also not to be missed.
+Between the areas you will always find small stands for cool drinks and small snacks, which makes the shopping experience really pleasant.
+For the hunger in between, there are some nice restaurants and food stalls in the area.
 Those who are exhausted because of a long shopping tour, can recover their feet by getting a Thai massage directly inside the market.

 The market is divided into 27 sections.
-Sights in front of the narrow streets will show you where you are right now.
-Either you can stroll through the market and explore alley for alley or you follow the map and visit the locations of your choice.
+A map in front of the narrow streets will show you where you are right now.
+Either you can stroll through the market and explore alley for alley, or you follow the map and visit the locations of your choice.

 - Section 2 to 4: In these departments are beautiful furniture, paintings and ceramics, facilities and collectibles.

-- Section 5 to 6: Here you will find great clothes, both hip designer clothes and second-hand goods.
-Also beautiful fashion jewellery, watches and cool accessories are offered.
+- Section 5 to 6: clothes, hip designer clothes and second-hand goods.
+Also, beautiful fashion jewelry, watches and cool accessories are offered.

 - Section 7 to 9: In this section, antique lovers will certainly find something.
 It also offers arts and crafts, furniture and ceramics.